We Are the Champions. Leaving Academia After PhD Feelin' Good.

 Conclusion: Can Life After PhD Feel Like Being a Champ?

-As a rule of thumb, it is good for the fresh PhD candidates to treat their PhD program as Olympic Games rather than as the start of a life-long career.
-Setting the expectations right from the start will prevent you from many disappointments on the way.
+As a rule of thumb, it is good for fresh PhD candidates to treat their PhD program as Olympic Games rather than as the start of a lifelong career.
+Setting the expectations right from the start will prevent you from many disappointments on the way to building your career path.
 Namely, if you don’t expect to become a tenured researcher, you can only get surprised in a positive way.

 And once you do successfully come to the end of your PhD, you should be proud of yourself.
 You won the Olympic Games after all!
 It might be a competition in some niche discipline, yet still, it is an Olympic gold medal.
 It’s a reason to develop a deep sense of accomplishment and keep good memories for the rest of your life.
 Leaving academia after PhD should feel like stepping down from the podium as the winner – ready for competing in other Olympic games to come.